CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/data.md

 **Description**

-This procedure enriches a set of grid cells of one of the supported types (h3, quadbin, s2, geohash) with data from another enrichment query.
+This procedure enriches a set of grid cells of one of the supported types (h3, quadbin) with data from another enrichment query.
 The cells are identified by their indices.

 As a result of this process, each input grid cell will be enriched with the data of the enrichment query that spatially intersects it.
 When the input cell intersects with more than one feature of the enrichment query, the data is aggregated using the aggregation methods specified.

 Valid aggregation methods are:

 * `SUM`: It assumes the aggregated variable is an [_extensive property_](https://en.wikipedia.org/wiki/Intensive_and_extensive_properties) (e.g. population).
 Accordingly, the value corresponding to the enrichment feature intersected is weighted by the fraction of area or length intersected.
 If the enrichment features are points, then a simple sum is performed.
 * `MIN`: It assumes the aggregated variable is an [_intensive property_](https://en.wikipedia.org/wiki/Intensive_and_extensive_properties) (e.g. temperature, population density).
 Thus, the value is not altered by the intersected area/length as it's the case for `SUM`.
 * `MAX`: It assumes the aggregated variable is an [_intensive property_](https://en.wikipedia.org/wiki/Intensive_and_extensive_properties) (e.g. temperature, population density).
 Thus, the value is not altered by the intersected area/length as it's the case for `SUM`.
 * `AVG`: It assumes the aggregated variable is an [_intensive property_](https://en.wikipedia.org/wiki/Intensive_and_extensive_properties) (e.g. temperature, population density).
 Thus, the value is not altered by the intersected area/length as it's the case for `SUM`.
 However, a [weighted average](https://en.wikipedia.org/wiki/Weighted_arithmetic_mean) is computed, using the intersection areas or lengths as the weight.
-When the Data Observatory features are points, a simple average is computed.
+When the enrich features are points, a simple average is computed.
-* `COUNT` It computes the number of Data Observatory features that contain the enrichment variable and are intersected by the input geography.
+* `COUNT` It computes the number of enrich features that contain the enrichment variable and are intersected by the input geography.

 For other types of aggregation, the [`ENRICH_GRID_RAW`](#enrich_grid_raw) procedure can be used to obtain non-aggregated data that can be later applied to any desired custom aggregation.

-If the enrichment of an input table wants to be repeated, please notice that dropping the added columns will generate problems in consecutive enrichments as Bigquery saves those columns during 7 days for time travel purposes.
+If the enrichment of an input table is to be repeated, please notice that dropping the added columns will generate problems in consecutive enrichments as Bigquery saves those columns during 7 days for time travel purposes.
 We recommend storing the original table columns in a temporal table, dropping the input table and then recreating the input table from the temporal table.

 **Input parameters**

 Enrich grid cells with user-provided data.

-* `grid_type`: Type of grid: "h3", "quadbin", "s2" or "geohash".
+* `grid_type`: Type of grid: "h3", "quadbin".
-* `input_query`: `STRING` query to be enriched (Standard SQL); this query must produce valid grid indices for the selected grid type in a column of the proper type (STRING for h3 or geohash, and INT64 for quadbin or s2).
+* `input_query`: `STRING` query to be enriched (Standard SQL); this query must produce valid grid indices for the selected grid type in a column of the proper type (STRING for h3, and INT64 for quadbin).
 It can include additional columns with data associated with the grid cells that will be preserved.
 A qualified table name can be given as well, e.g. `'project-id.dataset-id.table-name'`.
 * `input_index_column`: `STRING` name of a column in the query that contains the grid indices.
 * `data_query`: `STRING` query that contains both a geography column and the columns with the data that will be used to enrich the cells provided in the input query.
 * `data_geography_column`: `STRING` name of the GEOGRAPHY column provided in the `data_query`.